 The job Potter did at Ostersund and Swansea transformed his profile and opened a pathway for him to work in the Premier League.
 After leading Swansea to a quarter-final place in the FA Cup, Graham Potter got the job as the manager of Brighton.

-In fact, Graham Potter’s highly intelligent managerial style had made BBC Sport publish an article about him in October 2021.
-It speaks about his journey, rise as a manager and also regarded him as a possible England manager to replace Gareth Southgate.
+In fact, Graham Potter’s highly intelligent managerial style made BBC Sport publish an article about him in October 2021.
+It speaks about his journey and rise as a manager and also regards him as a possible England manager to replace Gareth Southgate.

 About Rachel – Graham Potter’s Wife: